About this Article

 The Chart of Accounts for this Rental Arbitrage business model example is very similar to the business model of owning the property yourself.
 Whereas, instead of renting a property from an owner and subleasing, you own the property yourself and are renting it out on Airbnb.
 Rather than paying a rent to an owner, you are paying a mortgage principal with interest.
 You can still use the Chart of Accounts in the example below to account for your Airbnb reservations, you would just apply your mortgage differently in other parts of your accounting.

-Following are the accounts we'll create in your QuickBooks' Chart of Accounts for this example.
+Following are the accounts to create in your QuickBooks' Chart of Accounts and Products/Services for this example.
 In this article, we're mainly focusing on the accounts related to the Airbnb reservations, as this is what's being integrated with Bnbtally.
 There are other operational activities that will need accounts, which we can discuss in another article.

 - Income (Service/Fee Income): "Airbnb Income - Accommodation Fare"